The war may be over for the Americans but it is far from over for some who lost their faith in a just and fair world

 For more articles by Dr. Ashraf Ezzat visit his website at; ashraf62.wordpress.com

-Posted by Dr. Ashraf Ezzat on Dec 4 2010, With 0 Reads, Filed under Iraq War, WarZone.
+Posted by Dr. Ashraf Ezzat on December 4, 2010, With 6500 Reads Filed under Iraq War (2003-2011), WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.